cavo789/blog/blog/2023/11/03/htaccess/index.md

  RewriteCond %{HTTPS} !=on
  RewriteRule ^ https://%{HTTP_HOST}%{REQUEST_URI} [L,R=301]

- #   then redirect to www. when the prefix wasn't mentionned
+ #   then redirect to www. when the prefix wasn't mentioned
  # hstspreload.org seems to not really like to make the two at once
  RewriteCond %{HTTP_HOST} !^www\.
  RewriteRule ^ https://www.%{HTTP_HOST}%{REQUEST_URI} [L,R=301]